ricauduro/modeling_etl_display/README.md

-Here are some usefull links to set up databricks https://learn.microsoft.com/en-us/azure/data-factory/transform-data-using-databricks-notebook https://learn.microsoft.com/en-us/azure/databricks/security/secrets/secret-scopes -> Grant Databricks KV access (this one is in conflict with grant AzFunction KV access... use carefully)
+Here are some usefull links to set up databricks https://learn.microsoft.com/en-us/azure/data-factory/transform-data-using-databricks-notebook

+https://learn.microsoft.com/en-us/azure/databricks/security/secrets/secret-scopes -> Grant Databricks KV access (this one is in conflict with grant AzFunction KV access... use carefully)

+Now that all tables are in place, let´s start to build our fact and dimensions

+### Dimensional Modeling